 One of the ways you (cyclist or not) can do to help create a safer biking environment is to educate yourself on road safety

 Currently, the country lacks the necessary infrastructure that’s conducive for safe biking.
-The dearth of bikeways and parking areas in cities—on top of the fact that the Philippines is still considered one of the worst places to drive in the world—means that there’s still a long way to go before biking can truly be a safe, primary mode of transportation.
+The dearth of bikeways and parking spaces in cities—on top of the fact that the Philippines is still considered one of the worst places to drive in the world—means that there’s still a long way to go before biking can truly be a legitimately inclusive mode of transportation.

-“To all fellow bikers out there,” wrote Nebrija on a Facebook post, “please make sure you’re fit enough to endure the distance and heat while pedaling to work.”
+“To all fellow bikers out there, please make sure you’re fit enough to endure the distance and heat while pedaling to work,” wrote Nebrija in a Facebook post.

-The World Health Organization (WHO) Philippines reported in 2018 that there were 11,264 deaths from road accidents—56 percent of which involved motorcycle, tricycles and two- or three-wheeled vehicles.
+The World Health Organization Philippines reported in 2018 that there were 11,264 deaths from road accidents—53 percent of which involved motorcycles, tricycles, and two- or three-wheeled vehicles.
 If motorcycle drivers are vulnerable in the streets of Metro Manila, what more for cyclists?

-Meanwhile, in the United States, the cyclist death toll alone increased in 2020 because of incidents involving drunk drivers, speeding drivers and hit-and-run mishaps, which are also rampant in Manila.
+Meanwhile in the United States, the cyclist death toll alone increased in 2020 because of incidents involving drunk drivers, speeding drivers, and hit-and-run mishaps, which also happen in Manila.

-If you’re a cyclist though, one of the ways you can do to help create a safer biking environment is to educate yourself on road safety.
-Knowing what to do in case of bike crashes specifically isn’t only absolutely crucial, it’s also a way to empower yourself on the road.
+If you’re a cyclist, one of the ways you can do to foster a safer environment is to educate yourself on road safety.
+Knowing what to do in case of bike crashes specifically isn’t only crucial, it’s also a way to empower yourself on the road.
 Here, we asked select bike and safety experts and a triathlete who used to regularly bike commute to tell us more about what to do in case of a crash.